-If you are thinking about applying to St. Louis College of Pharmacy, the deadline for Fall 2023 admissions is March 1 and the fee for the application is $55.
+If you are planning on applying to St. Louis College of Pharmacy, the deadline for Fall 2024 admissions is 3/1 and the application fee costs $55.

 The following is an overiew of some of St. Louis College of Pharmacy's admissions stats.